-Over 500 Kansas residents have required extensive medical treatment and passed away from a disease caused by exposure to airborne asbestos fibers.
+Over 500 state-wide residents have required extensive medical treatment and passed away from a disease caused by exposure to airborne asbestos fibers.
 Kansas homes and workplaces were built with and may still contain the cancer-causing carcinogen.
 Common locations of the toxin include floor tile, roofing tile, and thermal insulation.
 In Kansas workplaces, the toxin was heavily used in the aircraft, chemical, oil, and insulation industries.

 Occupational Asbestos Exposure in Kansas

 For years, Kansas’s large aircraft manufacturing and maintenance industry put workers at risk of exposure and development of cancer.
 Cessna, an aircraft company in Wichita, employs over 8,000 workers.
 Employees were exposed to the toxin while manufacturing or repairing products like airplane brakes, clutches, engines, gaskets, and insulation.